Varshinireddy-5/Bhashayatri/README.md

 > **Your Multilingual AI-Powered Tourism Companion**

 BhashaYatri is a multilingual AI-driven travel platform designed to enhance tourism experiences across India.
-It bridges the language gap for travelers, offering real-time communication, translation, and accessibility across multiple Indian languages using the full Bhashini API suite and Anuvaad Sandbox.
+It bridges the language gap for travelers, offering real-time communication, translation, and accessibility across multiple Indian languages using the full Bhashini API suite and Anuvaad Sandbox..

 🔗 **Live Demo:** [https://bhashayathra.netlify.app/](https://bhashayathra.netlify.app/)